mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 | 5A | NLB w/ OP-subnets w/ unmanaged tag (non OP zone) | 1b,1c | yes | Success(selected correct subnets) |
 | 5B | NLB w/ OP-subnet annotation | 1a-OP | yes | Failed(unsupported by AWS) |

-*`unmanaged` subnet tag means the scenarios with the Outpost subnet has been tagged with `kubernetes.io/cluster/unmanaged:true` to prevent CCM by discoverying the Outpost subnet when creating service LB.
+*`unmanaged` subnet tag means the scenarios with the Outpost subnet have been tagged with `kubernetes.io/cluster/unmanaged:true` to prevent CCM from discovering the Outpost subnet when creating service LB.

-#### Test 1A: Service CLB default (eventual consistent)
+#### Test 1A: Service CLB default (eventually consistent)

 Description/Scenario:

 - LB Type: default (CLB, default for CCM)
 - Extra configuration: None
 - Result: failed
-- Reason: CLB attached Outpost node but can't route traffic to it.
+- Reason: CLB attached the Outpost node but can't route traffic to it.

 Result:
 - unreachable some requests
-- eventual balanced to node which has the application
+- eventual balanced to the node which has the application

 Default service CLB: